 - Feeding difficulty.

 The respiratory distress may be evident only when the newborn has been tired from the effort to breathe, usually in supine position and this can endanger the life of the newborn.
-It’s required a careful follow-up of his/her respiratory function and adequate oxygenation.
+A careful follow-up of his/her respiratory function and adequate oxygenation is required.

 TREATMENT - CONSERVATIVE TREATMENT SUPPORT